marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/specifying-subprocesses-and-the-switches-to-pass-to-them.rst

   by :dfn:`spec strings`.
 In most cases there is one spec string for each program that GCC can invoke, but a few programs have multiple spec strings to control their behavior.
-The spec strings built into GCC can be overridden by using the :option:`-specs` = command-line switch to specify a spec file.
+The spec strings built into GCC can be overridden by using the :option:`-specs=` command-line switch to specify a spec file.

   :dfn:`Spec files` are plain-text files that are used to construct spec